lstipi/sailing-school-P1/README.md

 * __Location__

 Opened when clicked on "Location" in the navigation bar, opens in a new tab that allows for easy navigation.
 It consists of an iframe with a location of the lessons as well as a short description of the place itself.
-Contains both navigation bar and footer.
+Contains both a navigation bar and footer.

 ![Location](https://i.imgur.com/ViYkT5i.png)
 ![LocationM](https://i.imgur.com/FyqSV1F.png?1)